Write the equality and two conversion factors for each of the fol... | Channels for Pearson+

 Unit Conversion

 Unit conversion is the process of converting a quantity expressed in one unit to another unit.
-This involves using conversion factors, which are ratios that express how many of one unit are equivalent to another.
-Understanding how to manipulate these factors is essential for accurately converting measurements in chemistry.
+This is essential in chemistry and other sciences to ensure that measurements are consistent and comparable.
+It often involves multiplication by a conversion factor, which is a ratio that expresses how many of one unit are equivalent to another.

 Recommended video: